mizuki-nana/sneaker/docs/src/container.rst

     The un-reservation fails if no previously reservation has been made by the token specified.
 Returns `true` if the un-reservation is successful, `false` otherwise.

+  .. cpp:function:: void clear()
+    :noindex:

+    Removes all the reserved elements.
+After invoked, all tokens previously obtained are no longer valid.

 4.2 Assorted-values Map Containers